godotengine/godot-docs/about/complying_with_licenses.rst

 Godot is created and distributed under the `MIT License <https://opensource.org/licenses/MIT>`_.
-It doesn't have a sole owner either, as every contributor that submits code to the project does it under this same license and keeps ownership of the contribution.
+It doesn't have a sole owner either, as every contributor that submits code to the project does it under this same license and keeps ownership of their contribution.

 The license is the legal requirement for you (or your company) to use and